 - Reduce safety incidents

 The absence of shift handover procedures can have disastrous consequences.
-After the Texas City Refinery explosion in 2005, BP released a report identifying poor communication and shift handover management as major contributing factors to the accident.
 Reliable communication for shift handovers, especially for complex, high-risk operations, is critical for safety.

 Even for industries where miscommunication doesn’t have life-or-death consequences, poor communication during shift handovers can slow down operations.